Haggle1996/RevolutionPack/content/article/rev2changes.md

 ## Extra Utilities
 - Most of this mod is disabled, particularly the Ender Quarry, transport nodes, generators, and watering cans.
-- Ender Lillies can only be found in The End
+- Ender Lilies can only be found in The End
 - Drum requires steel plates

 ## Forestry